Dracula the Un-dead: Plot

 While Quincey travels home, Mina is brought into the coroner's office to identify Jonathan's body.
-The detective, Cotford, insinuates that Van Helsing had orchestrated both Jonathan and Seward's death.
-Years ago, Cotford worked the Jack the Ripper case and had nearly caught him; his top suspect was Abraham Van Helsing because of the gross mutilations he performed on corpses that caused him to lose his medical license.
-Mina returns home to prepare for Jonathan's funeral, and finds Quincey there and enraged; he had smashed open his father's off-limits safe and found inside the journals that he and his friends kept while on their quest to hunt down Dracula as well as his mother's affair with the Count.
-Consumed with grief over the misplaced anger toward his father and the betrayal that caused his father to become a drunkard, Quincey vows to hunt Dracula down and kill him himself.

-After leaving his mother behind, Quincey is accosted by Van Helsing, who threatens the boy to give up his thirst for vengeance or suffer for it.
-Late that same night, Báthory sneaks into Mina's room and rapes her (although Mina at first believes it is the spirit of Jonathan or Dracula).
-Mina also consumed some of Báthory's blood, giving her visions of her horrible past as an abused 15-year-old wife of a depraved despot and shunned by her family because of her homosexual tendencies.
+The detective, Cotford, insinuates that Van Helsing orchestrated both Jonathan and Seward's deaths, believing him to be Jack the Ripper.
+When Mina returns home to prepare for Jonathan's funeral, she finds Quincey enraged, having found the journals that his father and his friends kept while on their quest to hunt down Dracula, as well as learning of his mother's affair with Dracula.
+Consumed with grief, Quincey vows to hunt Dracula down and kill him.
+After leaving his mother behind, Quincey is accosted by Van Helsing, who warns the boy to give up his thirst for vengeance.
+Later that same night, Báthory sneaks into Mina's room and rapes her.
+Mina also consumes some of Báthory's blood, giving her visions of the latter's horrible past as an abused 15-year-old wife of Ferenc Nádasdy who was shunned by her family because of her homosexual tendencies.

-Quincey pays a visit to Arthur Holmwood, who initially rebuff's Quincey's plea for help.
-Arthur changes his mind after a terrifying dream in which a skeletal Lucy Westenra attacks him.
-Unable to find Quincey, Arthur turns to Mina to help locate the boy before Dracula can get to him; Mina senses he has gone back to the Lyceum Theater in order to hopefully get Basarab to help him destroy the Count.
-During a dress rehearsal, Báthory confronts Basarab and the two duel in a back room of the theater.
-Báthory outmaneuvers Basarab and smashes an oil lantern at his feet, catching him and the theater on fire.
-Quincey arrives to find the theater in flames, and despite his best efforts he cannot find his friend and is forced to escape the theater.
-Outside, Arthur and Mina, who feared Quincey dead, are overjoyed to see him alive, although Arthur is suspicious to see that he is completely unharmed.
-Cotford, who received a message that the key to the Ripper murders would be at the theater, tries to arrest Arthur, Mina and Quincey, but Arthur and Quincey manage to escape, while Mina is arrested for the murder of one of Báthory's vampires.
+Quincey pays a visit to Arthur Holmwood, who initially rebuffs Quincey's plea for help.
+Arthur changes his mind after a nightmare in which a skeletal Lucy Westenra attacks him.
+Unable to find Quincey, Arthur turns to Mina to help locate the boy before Dracula can get to him.
+Mina senses he has gone back to the Lyceum Theatre to get Basarab's help in destroying the Count.
+During a dress rehearsal, Báthory duels Basarab, smashing an oil lantern and setting Basarab and the theater on fire.
+Quincey arrives to find the theater ablaze, and despite his best efforts he cannot find his friend and is forced to escape the theater.
+Outside, Arthur and Mina, who feared Quincey dead, are overjoyed to see him alive, although Arthur is suspicious to see him completely unharmed.
+Cotford, who received a message that the key to the Ripper murders would be at the theater, tries to arrest Arthur, Mina and Quincey.
+Arthur and Quincey manage to escape, while Mina is arrested for the murder of one of Báthory's vampires.